Skip to main content

 # Atomic

-atomic stack new feature-branch
+atomic view create feature-branch

-atomic stack switch feature-branch
+atomic view switch feature-branch

 Merging